ianw1974/zimbra-build-scripts/README.md

 # Instructions

-The following script is for use with Zimbra's Github repository: https://github.com/zimbra/zm-build
+The following script is for use with Zimbra's GitHub repository: https://github.com/zimbra/zm-build

 Builds created with this build script can be found on my website [here](https://linuxsolutions.org) if you want to save yourself the hassle of building yourself!
 Builds on the website will be updated quarterly.